Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 # Configure FM (Fabric Manager) On `Baremetal`

-This document describes the procedure for customizing and deploying the base FMN OS image along with provisioning storage `LUNs`, and configuring the necessary networking to support Fabric Manager on `baremetal` following the CSM upgrade.
+This document describes the procedure for customizing and deploying the base FMN OS image along with provisioning storage volumes, and configuring the necessary networking to support Fabric Manager on `baremetal` following the CSM upgrade.

 ## Requirements